pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 -- power x y raises x to y
 import Math (power)

--- instead of writing the longer decimal
+-- instead of writing the longer decimal numbers,
 --  division by hundred has been done explicitly
 -- look up table would be way more accurate standardNormalCDF :: Float -> Float